What about our pets? Can they become infected?

 Unfortunately, no, it is not okay for you to come in.
 You could be asymptomatic (a carrier that does not show symptoms, but is able to transmit the virus).
 Please delay your visit until 14 days after the other person has fully recovered.
 Please do not take a risk with the health of others.

 Currently no member of our staff is displaying any symptoms of COVID-19.
-We are not currently aware of any of our clients having been infected.
 Please help us keep it that way so we can continue to care for our four-legged friends.

 We will keep updating this page as new information becomes available.